 ANSWER: Defendant Mohammed objects to the term "crew" as argumentative, vague and undefined.
 Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-94. Even worse, City officials withheld information they had about the officers' pattern of transgressions, information that citizens like Mr. Smith could have used to impeach the corrupt officers and defend against the bogus criminal charges placed upon them.
+100. City officials withheld information they had about the officers' pattern of transgressions-information that citizens like Mr. Warren could have used to impeach the corrupt officers and defend against the bogus criminal charges brought against them.